Stuycs-K/final-project-3-sohele-chend/WORKLOG.md

 - Installed babel and tried to use it to deobfuscate the code
 - Explored relationships between nodes in the AST and how they can be used to deobfuscate code

+### 5/23/2023
+- Worked on presentation for the project.
+Made edits to the common misconception about java and javascript
+- Worked with Eric on formatting the entire presentation

 ### 5/24/2023
 - Add on to presentation topics and add more information to the slides